 115.53(c): Based on an interview with the agency's victim services coordinator, the agency continues to expand its community partners and has entered into agreement with Canvas Health, Hope Coalition, and Family Pathways.
-The facility provided MOUs for Canvas Health and Tubman.
 These service providers are able to provide individuals with confidential emotional support services related to sexual abuse.
 The auditor reviewed the agreements which are all currently in force.